Table of Contents

 Detecting a fraudulent event is just the tip of the iceberg; what lies beneath needs closer scrutiny

 The WSO2 Analytics platform can be used to create an efficient and effective fraud detection solution that encompasses all of the above methods.
-WSO2 Data Analytics Server (WSO2 DAS) (as explained in Figure 6) comes with batch, real-time, predictive, and interactive analytics capabilities that can be used to convert domain knowledge into generic rules, implement fraud scoring, utilize Markov models and data clustering to model unknown types of fraud and obtain interactive data querying and visualizations.
+WSO2 Stream Processor (WSO2 SP) is an open source stream processing platform.
+WSO2 Stream Processor (WSO2 SP) (as explained in Figure 6) comes with batch, real-time, predictive analytics capabilities that can be used to convert domain knowledge into generic rules, implement fraud scoring, utilize markov models and data clustering to model unknown types of fraud and obtain interactive data querying and visualizations.
+WSO2 SP can ingest data from Kafka, HTTP requests, message brokers and you can query data stream using a "Streaming SQL" language.
+With just two commodity servers it can provide high availability and can handle 100K+ TPS throughput.
+It can scale up to millions of TPS on top of Kafka.

-As illustrated in Figure 6, we can create a comprehensive enterprise fraud detection system using the different analytics capabilities of WSO2 DAS.
+As illustrated in Figure 6, we can create a comprehensive enterprise fraud detection system using the different analytics capabilities of WSO2 SP.

 The WSO2 Analytics platform combines into one integrated platform real-time and batch analysis of data with predictive analytics via machine learning to support the multiple demands of Internet of Things solutions, as well as mobile and web apps.
-It replaces WSO2 Business Activity Monitor 2.5 and also has the capabilities to organize and analyze data that would have been previously inaccessible or unusable.
+It replaces WSO2 Data Analytics Server and also has the capabilities to organize and analyze data that would have been previously inaccessible or unusable.
 Moreover, it builds on the fast performance of the open source Siddhi CEP engine developed by WSO2 by adding streaming regression and anomaly detection operators to facilitate fraud and error detection.
+Siddhi enables users to write SQL like queries to query streaming data as a Streaming SQL language.

-As part of WSO2’s analytics platform, WSO2 DAS introduces an industry first with the ability to analyze both data in motion and data at rest from the same software.
+As part of WSO2’s analytics platform, WSO2 SP introduces an industry first with the ability to analyze both data in motion and data at rest from the same software.
 The platform provides a single solution that enables developers to build systems and applications that collect and analyze information and communicate the results.
 It has been designed to treat millions of events per second, and is therefore capable to handle the volumes big data and Internet of Things project.
-WSO2 DAS 3.0 will be released in Q4 2015.
-Refer to wso2.com/products for further details.

 Even though fraud has become a trillion-dollar business today, the effort to distinguish a fraudulent activity from a legitimate one can be compared to looking for a needle in a haystack.
 Every enterprise knows the importance of adopting a comprehensive fraud detection system that’s effective in detecting and preventing fraudulent activity and, at the same time, be efficient enough to remove legitimate activity by a valued customer.
 It's a fine balancing act that would eventually help enterprises to address these challenges, which in turn will aid them to prevent revenue losses as a result of fraud.